corsar6599442/incubation-schedule/README.md

 # incubation-schedule
-This is my first standalone web application development project.
+This is my first independent project to develop web applications on the vue engine.